Quick History Of Stand Up Paddle Boarding

 When to Stand Up Paddle Boarding

-Stand-up paddle boarding (SUP) is a water sport that all ages can enjoy.
+Stand-up paddle boarding (SUP) is a water sport for all ages.
 SUP involves standing on a board pushed through the water by an oar or paddle.
 This sport has quickly become popular, with new facilities popping up worldwide.
 Here is a quick history of SUP:

 SUP’s roots date back to the early 1900s when people would use boards made from wood and canvas to ride waves on the ocean.
 In 1938, inventor Dean Potter designed and built the first stand-up paddleboard.